LogtalkDotOrg/logtalk3/examples/threads/sorting/NOTES.md

-You probably want to play with the list sizes in order to find out when the lists to be sorted are big enough to make the use of multi-threading worth performance-wise (i.e. to compensate the overhead of thread creation and management).
+You probably want to play with the list sizes in order to find out when the lists to be sorted are big enough to make the use of multi-threading worth performance-wise (i.e., to compensate the overhead of thread creation and management).

 The implementation of the Quicksort algorithm makes the possible performance